 In my personal opinion, the ESPN app is a perfect solution for anyone who enjoys sports and wants to watch different events from the same source.

 Among the sports that I was able to enjoy are NHL, NBA, MLS, UFC, and international soccer.
-What you should keep in mind is that to gain full view, you will need to pay the ESPN+ subscription price.
+Remember that the ESPN+ subscription fee is required for the full experience.

 Still, I do see it as a worthy investment, given the fact that it allows access to ESPN radio, ESPN, ESPN2, ESPN3, ESPNU SECN.